leplatrem/blog.mathieu-leplatre.info/content/Dev/self_service.rst

 Do Less, Accomplish More
 ------------------------

-I would definitely encourage you to consider implementing self-service solutions in your teams and organizations in order to design yourself out of the service operations.
-As usual, start small and iterate, combine different approaches if need, and focus on providing users the flexibility and convenience they need while also freeing up your support time and focus on other tasks.

-As shown in this article, there are a lot of possible alternatives before investing a lot of resources in building complex Web user interfaces to enable self-service for your teams.
+Implementing self-service solutions can transform how your teams operate, leading to greater efficiency, reduced wait times, and more satisfied employees.
+As shown in this article, there are a lot of possible alternatives before investing a lot of resources in building complex Web user interfaces.
+Start small, iterate, and blend different approaches to create a self-service environment that not only empowers users but also allows your team to focus on high-impact tasks.